 So how can a dog be bad?
 Fido’s problem isn’t that he’s a bad dog.
 Fido’s problem is that he’s a horrible human.
 And you’re punishing him for it.

-Rather than placing blame (on either species) and feeling the need to punish, let’s focus on how to more effectively, and humanely, communicate with our dogs.
+So rather than placing blame on the humans or the dogs, and feeling the need to punish, let’s focus on how to more effectively, and humanely, communicate with our dogs.
 To do that, we need to understand where they are coming from.
+Let's start at the beginning.

 Yes, most of their questions do revolve around food.
 But rather than punishing them for asking a question, let’s just do the logical thing and answer their questions.